-South Congress Avenue-Keep it "funky"
+South Congress Avenue-Keep It "funky"

-Kegning Schult Austin "hunky" is a majordesign theme for the redevelopment of the street.
-Each site and building should be thought of not as a singular project, but as part of hereigner undergraph building should be thought of not as a singular project, but as part of hereigner undergraph by sense of place unique to South is vital to encount of the sense of place unique to South Austin The urban design guidelines for South Congress Avenue set out forcreate a distinctive district with a "funky, Austin-centric" feel.
-This development should not be a replication of the energy, culture, and individuality embodied in the slogan: "Keep Austin Weird".
+Keeping South Austin "funky" is a major design theme for the redevelopment of the street.
+Each site and building should be thought of not as a singular project, but as part of the larger urban fabric.
+As South Congress takes on a decidedly more urban feel, it is vital to encourage new development to enhance the sense of place unique to South Austin.
+The urban design guidelines for South Congress Avenue set out to create a distinctive district with a "funky, Austin-centric" feel.
+This development should not be a replication of other areas of Austin; rather, a new expression of the energy, culture, and individuality embodied in the slogan: "Keep Austin Weird".
 New development and redevelopment should build upon local and vernacular styles to bring forth a vibrant area reflective of those people who choose to live, work, and do business along South Congress Avenue.